19th Dec 2024

 What types of tubing are used in the laboratory?

-In liquid chromatography and other fluidic laboratory applications, you can choose from a wide variety of tubing materials, sizes, and other specifications.
-Chemical compatibility, pressure limits, and other factors such as internal diameter or optical clarity requirements all play a role in choosing what tubing will work best for a given application.
-With that being said, what are the various tubing types available to use?
-There are stainless steel and other metallic, high-pressure options, as well as polymeric tubing for high and low pressures.
-A sub-category of polymeric tubing is low pressure, fluoropolymer tubing.
+In liquid chromatography and other fluidic laboratory applications, there is a broad range of tubing materials, sizes, and specifications to choose from.
+Factors such as chemical compatibility, pressure limits, and considerations like internal diameter or optical clarity requirements all influence the selection of the most suitable tubing for a specific application.
+So, what tubing types are available?
+Options include stainless steel and other metallic tubing designed for high-pressure applications, as well as polymeric tubing suitable for both high and low pressures.
+A subcategory of polymeric tubing is low-pressure fluoropolymer tubing.

 What is fluoropolymer tubing?